yuhzuh/Light-Speed/README.md

 Last long enough and enter light speed, then dodge some more stuff until you can't anymore.

+Developed in C# Unity3d

+Developed by Yuhang Zhang

+Music by Seycara Music and Arts

+## Installation/Build Instructions

-## Installing on Android
+### Installing on Android
 1. Copy lightspeed.apk onto your phone storage.
-2. Install the apk through any file manager app on your Android device.
+2. Install the .apk file through any file manager app on your Android device.

-## Building the project in Unity3d
+### Building the project in Unity3d
 Requirements:
   - Unity3d
   - Android SDK (if building for android)